carlislerainey/git-for-political-science/git.md

         cd ~/Dropbox/Projects/NME
         git init

 3. **Add the files you want to track.** To start tracking files, you first need to make sure that you are working in the project directory.
 Then you can use the command `git status` to see what files you are already tracking, if any.
 Then you can add files with the `git add` command.
 At first, I recommend adding files one at a time.
-For example, suppose that your project directory is called `NME`, and that the file you want to add, nme.tex, is located in the subdirectory `Manuscript`.
+For example, suppose that your project directory is called `NME`, and that the file you want to add, ``nme.tex``, is located in the subdirectory `Manuscript`.
 Then the following is what you want.

         git status
         git add Manuscript/nme.tex